borgbackup/borgbackup.github.io/README.md

 ## Setup

-Travis builds the "source" branch, generates HTML, commits it and pushes it to the "master" branch with a GitHub deploy key.
+Github Actions builds the "source" branch, generates HTML, commits it and pushes it to the "master" branch with a GitHub deploy key.

 GitHub Pages is used as the host, TLS cert comes from LetsEncrypt (via GitHub).